elaforge/karya/doc/cmd.md

 at 1.

 A track can be addressed either by a (BlockId, TrackNum) pair, or directly by a TrackId or RulerId.
-The functions in 'Ui.State' enforce that a given TrackId can only appear in a block once, so you can convert between TrackId and TrackNum.
+The functions in 'Ui.Ui' enforce that a given TrackId can only appear in a block once, so you can convert between TrackId and TrackNum.
 The TrackNum is actually more general, in that it may address a ruler or divider, so functions that expect an event track or don't care where a